odpi/egeria-docs/site/docs/patterns/metadata-manager/overview.md

 Some automation is easy and reliable, particularly for information that can be extracted directly from the digital technologies used to implement the assets.
 Other automation involves analytics to create a candidate result that may need to be confirmed and approved by a subject matter expert.
 However, even when this human validation is necessary, the effort required is significantly less that manual maintenance of the catalog.

-Whenever subject matter experts are involved, it typically requires a change to their role in order to accommodate the time spent on the catalog.
+Whenever subject-matter experts are involved, it typically requires a change to their role in order to accommodate the time spent on the catalog.
 Often these experts are from a different part of the organization to the people receiving the benefit of their expertise, and so the organization's appreciation and use of the asset catalog needs to have matured to allow this to happen.

 Therefore, as we look at the different types of automation, each comes with its own organizational maturity required to make it successful.